kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 **Insert background layers**

-Insert layers tagged with "Background" as background for each layer.
+Insert layers tagged with `Background` as background for each layer.
 To set a layer as a background layer, see [Tagging Layers](#tagging-layers).

-Note that even background layers get exported - to prevent this behavior, enable the "Only layers without tags" constraint.
+Note that even background layers get exported - to prevent this behavior, enable the `Only layers without tags` constraint.

-You may modify the tag representing the background layers by editing the procedure argument "Tag".
+You may modify the tag representing the background layers by editing the procedure argument `Tag`.

 In the dialog, this procedure is always inserted in the first position.
-This prevents potential confusion when "Use layer size" is unchecked and the background is offset relative to the layer rather than the image canvas.
+This prevents potential confusion when `Use layer size` is unchecked and the background is offset relative to the layer rather than the image canvas.
-If this is your intention, you can always move this procedure below "Use layer size".
+If this is your intention, you can always move this procedure below `Use layer size`.

 **Insert foreground layers**

-Insert layers tagged with "Foreground" as foreground for each layer.
+Insert layers tagged with `Foreground` as foreground for each layer.
 To set a layer as a foreground layer, see [Tagging Layers](#tagging-layers).

-Note that even foreground layers get exported - to prevent this behavior, enable the "Only layers without tags" constraint.
+Note that even foreground layers get exported - to prevent this behavior, enable the `Only layers without tags` constraint.

-You may modify the tag representing the foreground layers by editing the procedure argument "Tag".
+You may modify the tag representing the foreground layers by editing the procedure argument `Tag`.

 In the dialog, this procedure is always inserted in the first position.
-This prevents potential confusion when "Use layer size" is unchecked and the foreground is offset relative to the layer rather than the image canvas.
+This prevents potential confusion when `Use layer size` is unchecked and the foreground is offset relative to the layer rather than the image canvas.
-If this is your intention, you can always move this procedure below "Use layer size".
+If this is your intention, you can always move this procedure below `Use layer size`.

 **Inherit transparency from layer groups**